- Phone+47 55 58 43 57+47 906 48 539

 - Burkhardt P, Hattendorf DA, Weis WI, Fasshauer D (2008) Munc18 controls SNARE assembly through its interaction with the syntaxin N-peptide.
 EMBO Journal 27 (7): 923-933.(recommended by F1000)

 Pawel Burkhardt is a research group leader at the Sars International Centre for Marine Molecular Biology in Bergen, Norway.
 His research has the primary focus on using marine organisms to understand the molecular and cellular mechanisms that underlie the origin of synapses and neurons.
 He studied Biology at the University of Göttingen, Germany and Manchester, UK and joined the lab of Dirk Fasshauer at the Max-Planck-Institute for Biophysical Chemistry, Germany for his Master's thesis and PhD, where he worked on rat and choanoflagellate (neuro-) secretory proteins (Burkhardt et al, 2008 EMBO J; Burkhardt et al, 2011 PNAS; Meijer*, Burkhardt et al, 2012 EMBO J).
 For his postdoc he studied choanoflagellate postsynaptic protein homologs, in the lab of Nicole King at the University of California, Berkeley, USA (Burkhardt et al, 2014 MBE; Bhattacharyya et al, 2016 eLife).
 Prior to starting his research group "Evolutionary Origin of Synapses and Neurons" at the Sars Centre in 2018 he worked as a Research Fellow at the Marine Biological Association, UK.
-He was awarded the Anne Warner endowed Fellowship in 2014 and the Royal Society University Research Fellowship in 2017 and an ERC consolidator grant in 2022.
+He was awarded the Anne Warner endowed Fellowship in 2014, the Royal Society University Research Fellowship in 2017 and an ERC consolidator grant in 2022.